Introduction

 - Why did the Maccabees bother to search for oil?
 What do we learn from this?

-- What has survived from the suffering of Jews in the FSU?
+- What remains today from the suffering of Jews in the FSU?
 Why did Soviet Jews begin to seek a new life in Israel in 1967?

 - How is the tradition of lighting candles a logical response to remembering a tragedy